Our vision and values

 Becky first arrived in Nottingham as a student.
 She joined the staff team in 2010 and oversees the practical aspects of running the church.

 Ele Hawkins (Communications), Ruth Evans (Finance), James Thomas (Children’s Work Coordinator).
-We have two trainees who are spending a year working with us – Nat Kane and Luke Smith.
+From September, we will have three trainees who will spend a year working with us – Joel Brown, Sarah Clarke and Matt James.